 The guestrooms are furnished exclusively with antique Transylvanian furniture, including most of the textiles.
 All rooms have double beds with woolen and duvet covers.
 In order to create an atmosphere of peace and tranquility, the rooms do not have television or radio; instead, you will find plenty of interesting books on the shelves.
 Each room has an electric kettle, with tea and coffee provided.

-A stay at the guesthouses has kindly been described as an Agatha Christie novel come to life.
-Guests are welcomed on arrival with our local Transylvanian brandy and home made pastries in the common drawing room, before being shown to their rooms in the cottages.
+Upon arrival, guests are welcomed with our Transylvanian brandy and home made pastries in the common drawing room, before being shown to their rooms in the cottages.
 In the evenings, everyone meets in the main house's wine cellar for what has been described as a continuous dinner party with changing guests.
 In the warmer season, pre-dinner drinks are being served at around 7PM in the Stone Pub down the road.
 There is also a billiard room and a sauna within the lower houses.
 All gardens have comfortable deck-chairs and arbours with benches and tables.
-Transfers, guided activities and meals are all available.
-Laundering is taken care of for a small charge.
+Transfers, guided activities and meals are available.
+Laundering is taken care of for a small fee.
 The rooms are equipped with kettles for making your own tea and coffee, and bottled mineral water is provided.
-We offer local produce and crafts to buy at the crafts shop.
-There are only two other small shops in the village, a local pub and no restaurant.
-The newly restored renaissance manor of the Kálnoky's and its park are worth a visit and a stroll.
+We offer local produce and crafts to buy at the shop.
+The newly restored renaissance manor of the Kálnoky's and its park are open to our guests.

 Children are very welcome and the guesthouses are suitable for all ages.